 HAITI’S ECO TOILETS

 Since 2006, SOIL has been working to provide safe in-house toilets and sanitation services to families living in some of Haiti’s poorest urban communities.
 By transforming toilet waste into compost, SOIL helps to reduce disease, restore soils, save water, increase food security and nurture climate resilience.
-SOIL’s ambition is to reach 15% of the city of Cap-Haitien with its sanitation services by 2025.
+Against a backdrop of multiple concurrent crises, including armed violence, cholera, inflation and political instability, SOIL is currently serving over 2,300 households - representing over 13,00 people - in urban Haiti with critical sanitation services and aims to expand to 5,000 households by 2025.

 For a small monthly fee, SOIL provides people living in dense urban communities with safe, affordable household toilets and waste collection and treatment services.